api-platform/docs/core/operations.md

 </configurations>

-API Platform Core is smart enough to automatically register the applicable Symfony route referencing a builtin CRUD action just by specifying the enabled HTTP method.
+API Platform Core is smart enough to automatically register the applicable Symfony route referencing a built-in CRUD action just by specifying the enabled HTTP method.

 ## Configuring operations

-The URL, the HTTP method and the Hydra context passed to documentation generators of operations can be easily configured.
+The URL, the HTTP method and the Hydra context passed to documentation generators of operations is easy to configure.

-In the following examples, the builtin `GET` and `PUT` item operations are registered but they use custom URLs instead of the default one guessed by API Platform from the resource name.
-The Hydra context is also override for the `PUT` operation.
+In the next example, both `GET` and `PUT` operations are registered with custom URLs.
+Those will override the default generated
+URLs.
+In addition to that, we replace the Hydra context for the `PUT` operation.

 <configurations>